Maximiliane-K/pp1-the--ramen-hub/README.md

 ![Iframe](documentation/testing/testing-iframe.png)

-5. "I can submit the name and location of my favorite Ramen restaurant."
+5. *"I can submit the name and location of my favorite Ramen restaurant."*

 The user can submit his own personal favorite Ramen spot if he wishes.
 He can do this on the contact page via a form.

 The form works and sends the information to the Code Institutes formdump.

 ![Contact form](documentation/testing/testing-contact-form.png)

+Returning user:

++ *"I can use the site as a guide when planning on visiting Tokyo."*

++ *"I can visit the websites of the different spots to get more information."*

+This two user stories are covered by the description found on the Favorites pages.
+These aim to help users get more in depth information about the style of Ramen servered.
+The user can decide before a trip which option suits their personal itinerary best and which speciality is served.

+The User can get more information by visiting the website of the preferred Ramen shop linked under the description.

+The exact location and directions are provided bei google maps.